kryzp/kryzp.github.io/_posts/2025-03-24-first-hackathon.md

 ### The whole story

-However, that wasn't our first idea. **IF** I'm being honest it was kind of a disaster in the first half.
+That wasn't our first idea. **IF** I'm being honest it was kind of a disaster in the first half.
 We were initially going to do the first topic, and were stuck between three ideas,

 1. Napoleonic-era battle simulator, you're given a fixed amount of cavalry / artillery which can move at a certain speed and you need to beat increasingly bigger armies controlled by AI.
 2. Victorian-era trade optimiser: Given some amount of countries with a certain amount of resources (positive is a surplus, negative is a defecit), what is the optimal trade that each country should be doing (e.g: trading 1.5 wood and 0.1 steel for 0.9 coal) for each other country to minimise their defecit using their surplus.